 Infosys begins trading on NYSE Euronext London and Paris markets

 Infosys to trade on NYSE Euronext London and Paris markets

 Infosys Limited's American Depositary Shares approved for listing on NYSE Euronext Paris

 Around half the world in eight hours.
 What's next?

-Results for the fourth quarter and annual ended March 31, 2015
+Results for the second quarter ended September 30, 2015

 Michael Loechle from Alstom Thermal Power talks about ‘The Infosys approach’, and how it helps Alstom achieve outstanding and innovative results.